-Anaphylaxis: Special action plans/Epi-pens are

-Parents of children who suffer from Anaphylaxis are required to fill out an Action Plan for Anaphylaxis, available from their family Doctor.
-It is required that any student with anaphylaxis has an indate Epi-pen at the school at all times.
+Anaphylaxis: Special action plans/Epi-pens are required Parents of children who suffer from Anaphylaxis are required to fill out an Action Plan for Anaphylaxis, available from their family Doctor.
+It is required that any student with anaphylaxis always has an in-date Epi-pen at the school.